tanayk2610/AutoBot/Docs/Design.md

 Problem Statement
 ---
 Developers are responsible for managing their own virtual resources which includes creating virtual machines, installing necessary applications or packages on it and much more.
-This task itself is time consuming as developers have to undergo a long process of spinning and configuring a new VM using command line utility or a web application.
-Moreover, some developers are not familiar with the process of creating virtual machines on numerous cloud providers like Amazon AWS, which makes it time consuming to go through this process first and then proceed with what they were actually looking for.
-Also, sometimes setting up development environment with IDEs such as Eclipse is a painful task as it involves creation of workspaces, installing required plugins and at the end importing all the build projects into the workspace.
+This task itself is time consuming as developers have to undergo a long process of provisioning and configuring a new VM using command line utility or a web application.
+Moreover, some developers are not familiar with the process of creating virtual machines on numerous cloud providers like Amazon AWS or Digital Ocean.
+Also, setting up development environment with IDEs such as Eclipse can be a painful task as it involves creation of workspaces, installing required plugins and finally importing all the build projects into the workspace.

-These common problems consume most of the developer’s time and companies are looking forward for an automated way to ease this process (and that is why I think, most of the intern projects in companies are about automating common tasks for developers of the team).

-_Autobot to the rescue: The solution to all these problems is our intelligent slackbot: **AutoBot**_
+These common problems waste developer's time.
+For companies looking for an automated way to ease this process, comes Autobot to the rescue: The solution to all these problems.

 Bot Description
 ---

-AutoBot provides a command based interface for provisioning common development setup tasks like creating virtual machines, setting up development workspaces, maintaining the provisioned VMs which includes updating the libraries or editing the VM configuration.
+AutoBot provides a command based interface for providing common development setup tasks like creating virtual machines, setting up development workspaces, maintaining the provisioned VMs which includes updating the libraries or editing the VM configuration.
 With the help of AutoBot, developers can focus and spend their valuable time on more value generating work rather than spending time on configuring the work environment.
 AutoBot is happy to assist developers in below mentioned tasks:

 * **Provisioning a new Virtual Machine:** This is the primary task which AutoBot is designed for.
 Developers can request creation of virtual machines by providing the desired configuration.
 Once the request is issued, developers can sit back, relax and let the AutoBot work on the request.
 The bot will respond back with details to access the virtual machine so that developer can start using it immediately.
 Currently, AutoBot can provision a plain VM or a Jenkins configured VM.
 In future, we are planning to increase the flavors of VMs AutoBot can create, so that developers have much more options to choose from.